 Bhutan’s vulnerability to extreme risks from natural hazards also calls for concerted efforts in building capacity for response and preparedness as well as strengthening partnership between the RGoB and UN and other development partners in disaster risk reduction.
 In addition, there is also a need to address longer-term disaster risk reduction through implementation of the National Disaster Risk Management Framework and strengthening key institutions in the country.

 Leading up to the process of the next UNDAF formulation, the UN is also taking up mainstreaming of environment sustainability, climate change and disaster risk reduction as a priority activity.
-The government is also taking steps to mainstream these issues and has integrated these in the guidelines issued for the preparation of the 11th FYP.
-Through the Joint Support Programme: Capacity Development for Environment, Climate Change and Poverty Mainstreaming in policies, plans and programs, the UN is supporting the government in mainstreaming efforts since 2010.
+The RGoB is also taking steps to mainstream these issues and has integrated these in the guidelines issued for the preparation of the 11th FYP.
+Through the Joint Support Programme: Capacity Development for Environment, Climate Change and Poverty Mainstreaming in policies, plans and programs, the UN is supporting the RGoB in mainstreaming efforts since 2010.
 The UN and government have both recognized this initiative as an important element to be considered in the formulation of the 11th FYP.
 The RGOB has already developed an overall framework for mainstreaming environment, climate change and poverty concerns in the 11th FYP and this has been included in the 11th FYP preparation guidelines.
-The framework can be applied to integrate other cross-cutting issues such as disaster, gender, etc. The UN is also responding positively by addressing this in the new UNDAF through training the UNCT in mainstreaming cross-cutting issues during the UNDAF formulation process.
+The framework can be applied to integrate other cross-cutting issues such as disaster, gender, etc. The UN is also responding positively by addressing this in the new UNDAF (2014-2018) through training the UNCT and key stakeholders in mainstreaming cross-cutting issues during the UNDAF formulation process.

 Purpose of the Outcome Evaluation